Do You Like New Pricing or Higher Fees? Upwork is Changing Again and What WE Can Do About It

 First, there was the oDesk-Elance merger.
 As soon as this was pronounced, I like many others knew there’d be an impending tsunami of changes coming our way.

 We then saw the change in website layout and design.
 Then the Connects feature (a much-limited job application quota: once this is consumed, workers have to pay in order to apply for more jobs — even with no guarantee of getting hired).

 Then the introduction of monthly membership fees.
 Did I miss any change?
 I’m so disappointed that I don’t want to remember all of the implemented changes.

 And then this: a hot-off-the-press new pricing structure.
 Starting June, according to the blog, Upwork will be implementing a “sliding service fee structure” for workers (20% on the first $500 billing, 10% on $500.01 to $10,000, and 5% on billings of $10,000 upwards) and a new client fee of 2.75% for each payment.
-This is a huge blow to workers because many projects are small, one-time projects that costs much less than $500.
+This is a huge blow to workers because many projects are small, one-time projects that cost much less than $500.
 Meanwhile, an eligible client can opt out of the new client fee but still has to pay a $25 flat monthly fee, which means there’s no escape for clients too, big or small.

-Upwork says the new pricing structure is meant to help freelancers earn more and so the company can “continue investing in the fast and secure payment processing you’ve come to count on”.
+Upwork says the new pricing structure is meant to help freelancers earn more so the company can “continue investing in the fast and secure payment processing you’ve come to count on”.
 This follows a similar thing that’s happened in Amazon MTurk, where the fee has been increased exorbitantly, affecting Mturk workers (or Turkers) and clients (requesters).